 - Hand-embroidered quilt squares and accessories

-These high-quality products represent yarn as an art form, spun on a drop spindle, and fashioned at every stage in the ancient traditions of Quechua culture.
+These high-quality, hand-crafted products represent yarn as an art form; spun on a drop spindle and fashioned in a timeless tradition.

-100% of Alliyma profits are reinvested into social programs focusing on women and children in the highlands of Peru.
+100% of Alliyma profits are invested in social programs focusing on women and children in the highlands of Peru.
+Take a look at our brochure for more info: